Explore expert tips on how to find affordable home insurance in Scottsdale, Arizona.

 Scottsdale homeowners insurance rates vary depending on which insurance company you choose.
 The most inexpensive home insurance in Scottsdale is available via CSAA, which offers average annual rates of just $799 per year.
 This is less than the city’s average home insurance premium of $1,030.

-To get started with your homeowners insurance policy search, take a look at this list of the cheapest companies in Scottsdale, Arizona.
+To get started with your homeowners insurance policy search, take a look at this list of the best priced companies in Scottsdale, Arizona.
+You can also check out our guide to the best home insurance companies based on the results of The Zebra's Customer Satisfaction Survey.

 The amount of homeowners coverage you select has an impact on your insurance premiums.
 Homeowners in Scottsdale who carry $200K in dwelling coverage pay an average of $735 per year, while those with coverage up to $400K pay around $1,811 per year.